yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab05/05-generate-images.md

 ## Summary

 In this lab, you have accomplished the following:

--   Provision an Azure OpenAI resource
+- Provisioned an Azure OpenAI resource
--   understand the concepts of image generation via the DALL-E model.
+- Understood the concepts of image generation via the DALL-E model
--   Implement image-generation into your applications using this model
+- Implemented image generation into your applications using this model

 ### You have successfully completed the lab.